 After the Jackson Review, the Legal Services Act 2011, and implementation of the Legal Aid, Sentencing and Punishment of Offenders Act 2012, competition for work is intense.
 PI lawyers must know new and unfamiliar areas.

-Letter of claim—claim for money had and received[ON THE HEADED NOTEPAPER OF CLAIMANT’S SOLICITORS]Our reference: [insert your file reference for this...
+Letter of claim—contractual debt claim[ON THE HEADED NOTEPAPER OF THE CLAIMANT’S SOLICITORS]Our reference: [insert your file reference for this...

 False imprisonmentLiabilityFalse imprisonment consists of the complete deprivation of liberty without a lawful basis.
 Claims will in practice be made...